 If you’d like a tutorial on how to print then cut stickers with a Cricut, I’ve linked to How to Make Stickers with a Cricut below.
 This video shows how to upload .png files like my FREE Leprechaun Sticker files into Cricut Design Space and then cut them with a Cricut.
 Or you can skip the video and go straight to the photo tutorial below!

-The DIY leprechaun sticker files are linked in the supplies list below along with my favorite sticker papers.
+The DIY leprechaun sticker files are linked in the supplies list below, along with my favorite sticker papers.
+You can find them in my Free Creative Resource Library.

 No Cricut?
 No Problem!